 You need to repeat this until all layers of leaves have softened and you reach the core.

-With the help of your freezer, you can put the boiling pot away and have rollable cabbage leaves as soon as you defrost a frozen head.
+If the whole idea of removing and replacing a large head of cabbage into and out of hot, boiling water doesn't appeal to you, there is a much easier method.
+With the help of your freezer, you can put the boiling pot away and have rollable cabbage leaves as soon as you defrost the frozen head.

-This is a far safer method.
+Freezing is a far safer method than blanching.
 You won't be placing a head of cabbage in a boiling pot of water and removing it every minute or two, which will result in hot water splashes.
-It also means you can do the entire leaf removal at one time.
+It also means you can do the entire leaf removal at one time and not in stages.

 A disadvantage of this method is that you will need to plan ahead to freeze the cabbage and then allow time to defrost it.

 It will take a few hours for the head to freeze, which is needed to soften the leaves, and then you will need another couple of hours of defrosting time.
 You can try to speed up the defrost time using your microwave on defrost setting.

 We may just think of the microwave as a quick-cooking method or to simply heat up food.
 But when food is placed in the microwave with a bit of water, this cooking appliance turns in to a steamer.
 So, in just 20 minutes or so, you can have a cabbage ready to roll.

 All you need to do is place the head of cabbage core-side down in a microwave-safe dish.
 Add 1/2 cup of water, cover, and cook for 10 minutes on the high setting.
 Then, using a sturdy fork or tongs, turn the cabbage head so the core is facing up; microwave on the high setting for another 10 minutes.

 Remove from the microwave and allow the head to cool until it is safe to handle.